radomirbrkovic/php-design-patterns/Solid/README.md

 ## Dependency inversion

 **Definition** _Entities must depend on abstraction not on concretions.
-It states that the high level module must not depend on teh low level module, but they should depend on abstractions._
+It states that the high level module must not depend on the low level module, but they should depend on abstractions._

  ## Example